Decorating with green walls – with paint, pattern, or subtle accents

 'Too dark and the color tends to black when in the shade, so I have kept it a strong mid tone.
 It can be a great woodwork color and is also robust enough for exterior use.’

-Bring vitality to a kitchen with olive green cabinetry
+Bring vitality to a kitchen with olive green cabinetry or walls

 Imbued with the nourishing powers of nature, green kitchen ideas are having something of a moment.
 This hasn't gone unnoticed by designers, who recognize the power of green and have introduced it into their kitchen ideas in a variety of smart, creative and sophisticated ways.

 ‘Serpentine, our striking olive green, is used to splendid effect here in our latest Devine design.
-It’s a stunning colour with earthiness and depth that leaves you feeling nourished and full of life, perfect for kitchen environments,' says Tom Howley (opens in new tab)of the eponymous kitchen company.
+It’s a stunning color with earthiness and depth that leaves you feeling nourished and full of life, perfect for kitchen environments,' says Tom Howley of the eponymous kitchen company.

 'This bold color may pack a punch, but you have a scheme with undeniable appeal when combined with burnished brass hardware and Caesarstone Organic White worktops.’